-The Tower of Glenstrae is located in Lochawe village as the name suggests is nestled on the shores of Loch Awe – one of the longest lochs in Europe.
+The Tower of Glenstrae is located in Lochawe village and as the name suggests is nestled on the shores of Loch Awe – one of the longest freshwater lochs in Europe.
 It is situated conveniently for the Highlands and Islands.
 Oban is only 30 minutes drive away and is a ferry port gateway to the Inner Hebrides which includes the stunning islands of Mull and Iona.

 The nearest Munro – a term for Scottish mountains over 3,000 feet – is Ben Cruachan and offers a good days hiking rewarded by spectacular views for miles around including the Isle of Mull, Loch Etive and the mountain ranges of the Highlands.
 The Tower of Glenstrae is a mere 15/20 minutes walk away from the access path to Cruachan dam.

 Also 15minutes walking distance, past the Ben Cruachan Inn, but just before the path up to the dam is St.Conan’s Kirk – a bit of an architectural smorgasbord with something for everyone…

 From Oban (30minutes drive) you can get a ferry to Mull, Islay and serene Iona (booking recommended for your car) as well as boat tours to see the seals!
 Nearby next to Ben Cruachan you can book tours to see inside the Cruachan Dam (check opening times on their website) and of course you can book the Harry Potter train over the Glenfinnan viaduct near Fort William.
 Kayaks can be hired from Sea Kayaks Oban.
 For horse riding lessons and treks there is Argyll Adventure.
 Photography oriented boat trips on Loch Etive from nearby Taynuilt can be booked by contacting Gillian via her website.

 If you have had to leave your trusty two wheeled steed at home then you can hire bikes from The Rusty Cycle Shed.